7 reasons your co-workers don't like you – and how to fix it

 Being disliked at work can hinder your job and career.
 See the reasons your co-workers dislike you and how to make yourself more likable.

-When it comes to your job, you're like a competitor on a reality TV show: You didn't come here to make friends.
+Employers often like to boast of their team environment and workplace culture, but maybe you’re just not comfortable being all buddy-buddy with your co-workers.
+Maybe you're more like a competitor on a reality TV show: You didn't come here to make friends.
 You came here to win.
-(And by 'win,' you mean do your job, get your paycheck and get home to finish binge-watching "Making a Murderer.")
+(And by 'win,' you mean do your job, get your paycheck and get home to finish binge-watching "Wild Wild Country.")

 And that's okay.
-Maybe you don't care if your co-workers like you; however, when you make yourself dislikeable, it can actually have a negative impact on your career.
+Maybe you don't care if your co-workers like you; however, you should care if they dislike you.
+Being a quiet loner type won’t necessarily prevent you from contributing and being a part of the team, but being actively dislikable can have a negative impact on your career.
 After all, the less likable you are, the less likely others are to collaborate with you, volunteer their help when you need it or recommend you for a promotion.

 "If people are only concerned with boosting their own names and careers, act superior to others, or steal someone else's thunder, it's pretty tough to like them," says Josh Dziabiak, COO of a Texas-based car insurance company.

-How to fix it: Give credit where credit is due.
+How to fix it: Be gracious in your success and give credit where credit is due.
 "Great team members deflect attention and give credit to their teammates when things go right," Dziabiak says.
 "When there is success, they recognize it's not theirs alone."

-How to fix it: Let yourself be more vulnerable in the workplace by owning up to your mistakes, apologizing for them and asking for help with the solution, Schewitz advises.
+How to fix it: Allow yourself to be more vulnerable in the workplace by owning up to your mistakes, apologizing for them and, if necessary, asking for help with the solution, Schewitz advises.
 "Not only will this increase your likeability, but also your authenticity and integrity in the workplace."

 "We all feel unhappy with our circumstances at times, but a consistent pattern of negativity typically ruins the environment for others and pushes others away," says Donna Lubrano, adjunct faculty at Northeastern University College of Professional Studies.

 How to fix it: If you're consistently unhappy at your job, it may be time to look for a new one.
-In the meantime, focus on what you can do to change your situation now.
-In other words, look for solutions instead of simply identifying problems.
+Identify your biggest complaints, and start looking for other opportunities where those issues won’t be a problem.
+In the meantime, focus on what you can do to change your current situation.
+Next time you feel like complaining, try looking for solutions before speaking up.
 (Or try one of these quick fixes for an instantly happier workday.)

 "You don't have to be joined at the hip with your co-workers, but those who don't at least make an attempt to participate in some workplace social activities can be seen as isolationist, stuck-up, stuffy or even rude," says Lubrano.